 I recalled an interview with the mother of a child with Autism Spectrum Disorder (ASD).
 In the midst of our conversation, she reiterated her frustrations while bringing her son out in public, especially when taking the bus.
-Jon who has a deep interest in bells and would repeatedly press the bell on the bus.
-Sadly, his keen interest has resulted in many hard stares and hurtful remarks hurled at both of them from strangers who were ignorant of Jon’s condition and his mother’s challenges.
+Jon has a deep interest in bells and would repeatedly press the bell on the bus.
+Sadly, his keen interest has resulted in many hard stares and hurtful remarks hurled at both of them by strangers who were ignorant of Jon’s condition and his mother’s challenges.

 Author Levan Lim & Marilyn Mayling Quah made a powerful statement about a cycle that results in the attitudes towards people with disabilities.
 They share that “We exclude because we don’t understand… we don’t understand because of limited contact… we lack contact because we exclude.”
 Perhaps because of this vicious cycle, we tend to misjudge and misunderstand parents of children with special needs, and the children themselves.
 However, we often do not understand the impact of our words and actions on such parents and children.